Is the separation of church and state in the Constitution?

 The separation of church and state is baked into our founding documents and our system of government.
 Still, plenty of people argue that because the specific phrase “separation of church and state” doesn’t appear word for word in the Constitution, there’s no such thing.

-People like Congresswoman Lauren Boebert: “I’m tired of this separation of church and state junk.
+People like the newly elected Speaker of the House Mike Johnson, who worked as a lawyer for Alliance Defending Freedom and recently called this constitutional principle a “misnomer.”
+Or Congresswoman Lauren Boebert: “I’m tired of this separation of church and state junk.
 That’s not in the Constitution.
 It was in a stinking letter, and it means nothing like what they say it does.”
+Donald Trump’s former press secretary, Kayleigh McEnany, who said on Fox News that “separation of church and state found nowhere in our founding documents.”
+And Fox News host Pete Hegseth, who bit off more than he could chew against one literate guest.

 This argument—that the actual words “separation of church and state” aren’t in the Constitution—is feeble.
 As you might guess from our name, Americans United for Separation of Church and State, we’ve heard it more times than we can count.